andgineer/TRegExpr/docs/tregexpr_interface.rst

 Overloaded version and ReplaceEx operate with call-back function,

-so You can implement really complex functionality.
+so you can implement really complex functionality.

 SubExprMatchCount
 ^^^^^^^^^^^^^^^^^